£18.00 GBP

 ffoice Story Club combines the best aspects of book clubs and study groups in fun and convenient Zoom sessions.
 The cost is £18 per person per session with no obligation to sign up for other workshops.

-The Vegetarian is available from your favourite digital behemoths, independent booksellers and second-hand outlets.
+Sweetbitter is available from your favourite digital behemoths, independent booksellers and second-hand outlets.

 What People Are Saying: